Some rules about typing math

 How to type math symbols:

-Use your Mac keyboard to type mathematics expressions for formula calculator to evaluate.
-Since not all math symbols are available, formula calculator uses other symbols:
+Formula calculator has a special keyboard to type mathematics expressions.
+Since not all math symbols are available for display, formula calculator uses other symbols:

 Other operations such as differentiation or integration are performed by functions.
 Information on using these functions can be found by pressing the Functions button in formula calculator.